 Still want to know more?
 Enlist the help of your local nature centers and birding clubs who’ll provide you with a plethora of bird information and birdwatching opportunities, not to mention bird experts who’ll be happy to answer all questions about hosting a bird-friendly garden.

-To learn more how to attract birds to your garden, be sure to check out my Pinterest Board: Gardening Ideas from Wisconsin Homemaker.
+To learn more how to attract birds to your garden, be sure to check out these handy articles from Wisconsin Homemaker’s Gardening Section.